forrestthewoods/fts_unity_native_plugin_reloader/readme.md

 This currently only supports Windows.
 Supporting other platforms should be trivial.
 Pull requests welcome.

 ## License
-Entire repo is dual-licensed under both MIT License and Unlicense.
+The entire repo is dual-licensed under both MIT License and Unlicense.